AP® Chemistry Multiple Choice Questions

 What You Must Know:

-To answer this question, you need to understand what the terms endothermic and exothermic mean and be able to decide whether one or both terms apply to the two scenarios described in the question.
+To correctly answer this question, you need to understand what the terms “endothermic” and “exothermic” mean and be able to decide whether one or both apply to the two scenarios described in the question.

-To see an example of how UWorld helps you answer this type of question, click here to see an illustrated explanation of correct and incorrect answers and the pertinent background information.
+To see an example of how UWorld helps you answer this type of question, click here for an illustrated explanation of correct and incorrect answers and the pertinent background information.

 MCQ 2 Example